Description of the radar set, tactical-technical characteristics

 |hits per scan:|

-The AN/APG-63 is an operating in X-Band multimode radar installed in the USAF F-15A/B and early F-15C/D supersonic fighter aircraft.
+AN/APG-63 is operating in X-Band multimode radar installed in the USAF F-15A/B and early F-15C/D supersonic fighter aircraft.
 It is a pulse Doppler system that operates over a number of selectable frequencies.
-The transmitter uses a Travelling Wave Tube.
+The transmitter uses a Traveling Wave Tube.
 The antenna is a mechanically moved planar-array of slotted waveguides, carried on a three-axis gimbal system.
 The AN/APG-63 was the first airborne radar system to incorporate software programmable signal processor.

 The AN/APG-63(V)1 is an upgraded variant of baseline APG-63 radar, used in the F-15C/D aircraft.
 A modified version, the AN/APG-70, superseded the AN/APG-63 on the F-15E “Strike Eagle”, but was then itself to be replaced with the AN/APG-63(V)1, as part of a comprehensive AN/APG-63 upgrade.
 The AN/APG-63(V)1 upgrade improves reliability and maintainability through replacement of some radar parts with new hardware.

 The AN/APG-63(V)2 is a major radar upgrade for the US Air Force F-15C aircraft.
 This version uses an active electronically scanned array (AESA) in connection with the proven AN/APG-63 radar electronic.
 The successor version AN/APG-63(V)3 uses the electronic improvements in the AN/APG-63(V)2 and the antenna of the AN/APG-79.